Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 To enable tideways, SSH into the VM and run `tideways_on`.
 This will turn off XDebug and turn on Tideways.
 Turning on XDebug will turn off tideways as the two cannot run at the same time.
 You can also use `tideways_off` to disable Tideways.

+## How to profile

-## How To Profile A Page
+### How To Profile A Page

-You can profile a page with tideways by adding `?enable-tideways=1` to the URL.
+You can profile a single page with tideways by adding `?enable-tideways=1` to the URL.

-## Profiling All Pages On A Site
+### Profiling All Pages On A Site

 Create a new parameter `tideways: true` in your `config.yml` and reprovision.
-Now all pages on that sites domains will be profiled automatically if Tideways is turned on the machine with the command `tideways_on`.
+Now all pages on that sites domains will be profiled automatically without adding parameters to the URLs.
-As per xDebug it is required the module to be loaded so you need to execute `tideways_[on/off]` based on your needs.
-This let you to turn on xDebug and off Tideways (not enable both).

 For example: